hnordt/react-native-postcss-transformer/README.md

 ### tailwind.js

 You can create a specific file to import your styles and add a simple `tw()` utility.

-It's optional, you can also use the imported styles directly (they are just an object, so you might want to create a StyleSheet).
+It's completely optional, you can also use the imported styles directly (the imported styles are just an object, so you might want to create a `StyleSheet`).

 ```js
 import { StyleSheet } from "react-native"